Sabri0o/Exploring-Gun-Deaths-in-the-USA/README.md

 This project is a continuation of the Dataquest guided mission.
 -----------------------------
 I lead an analyze on USA gun deaths data.
-It contains information on gun deaths in the US from 2012 to 2014.
+The dataset contains information on gun deaths in the US from 2012 to 2014.
 Each row in the dataset represents a single fatality.
 The columns contain demographic and other information about the victim.

 * year : the year in which the fatality occurred.
 * month : the month in which the fatality occurred.